BartizeR/BartizeR.github.io/README.md

 ## Data Manager (ProfileStore) **0.1**

+<sub>The documentation is for people who have purchased my Data Manager, so if you haven't purchased it and you want to, then email me on discord (bartizer)</sub>

 > [!NOTE]
 > This is official version of my Data Manager using loleris ProfileStore module <br>
 > <strong><span style="color: blue;">Version: 0.1</span></strong>